 When you play the video, YouTube receives the information that you have accessed the relevant subpage of our website.
 In addition, data is collected which your browser sends to YouTube.
 This includes IP address, date and time of the request, amount of data transferred, operating system and the user interface, language and version of the browser software.

 This occurs regardless of whether YouTube provides a user account via which you are logged in or no user account exists.
 If you are logged into Google, your data is attributed directly to your account.
 If you do not want the data to be attributed to your YouTube profile, you have to log out before activating the button.
 YouTube saves your data as use profiles and uses it for the purpose of advertising, market research and/or the needs-oriented design of its website.
 Such analysis (also in the case of users who are not logged in) serves the purpose of providing needs-oriented advertising and to inform other social network users about your activities on our website.
 In order to exercise any rights such as a right to object to the creation of these user profiles, you must contact Google.

 On our website you will find contact forms which can be used to make contact electronically.
 Alternatively, it is possible to contact us via the e-mail addresses provided.
 If you contact us via one of these channels, we collect the personal data have entered and sent to us.

-If you use the contact form, the personal data recorded comprises the master data entered (required fields: Mr./Mrs., last name, e-mail address, country; voluntary fields: first name, company, telephone number) and potentially any other personal data entered by you in the field labelled "Message".
+If you use the contact form, the personal data recorded comprises the master data entered (required fields: form of address, last name, e-mail address, country; voluntary fields: first name, company, telephone number) and potentially any other personal data entered by you in the field labelled "Message".
 If you contact us directly by e-mail, we record your e-mail address and any personal data included in the text of the e-mail.

 On our website you can sign up for various newsletters providing information on general company news, products, trade fairs and events.